-The offer of tours to know the Nasca Lines is extensive.
-You have a great variety of options to choose the one you like the most, such as overflights to the Nasca Lines, the combination of flight + Buggies and Sandboard, and the flight plus a visit to the Cantalloc Aqueducts.
+The offer of tours to visit the Nazca Lines is extensive.
+You have a great variety of options to choose from, such as overflights to the Nazca Lines, the combination of flight + Buggies and Sandboard, and the flight plus a visit to the Cantalloc Aqueducts.

 To date, more than 1,500 geoglyphs are known in the Nasca lines.

-Geometric lines and figures extend over 400 square kilometers in southern Peru.
-The figures are up to 1.9 kilometers long, and the lines are up to 10 kilometers.
+The geometric lines and figures extend over 400 square kilometers in southern Peru; In some cases the figures are up to 1.9 kilometers long, and the lines are up to 10 kilometers.

-What is the history of the Nasca Lines?
+What is the history of the Nazca Lines?

-The Nasca Lines are a group of geoglyphs made in the Nasca desert in southern Peru.
+The Nazca Lines are a group of geoglyphs made in the Nasca desert in southern Peru.
 They were created between 500 BC and 500 AD by members of the Nasca civilization.

 On rare occasions, weather changes may temporarily alter the overall designs.
 As of 2012, the lines are said to have been deteriorating due to the influx of squatters inhabiting the land.